quoctarng01/AI-Tutor-Intelligent-Code-Execution-Learning-Platform/ARCHITECTURE.md

 2. **Output Validator**: What specific patterns trigger the leakage detection?
 3. **Prompt Templates**: Where are the YAML hint templates stored? (`backend/prompts/`)
 4. **Redis Configuration**: Is Redis required for all deployments or optional?
-5. **Judge0 Deployment**: Is the RapidAPI proxy required or can self-hosted Judge0 be used?

 ### Missing Documentation